CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Introduction

-{ \textbf{Societal Problem and Impact.}} Though a considerable amount of research has been done on detecting explicit hate speech \cite{schmidt2019survey}, detecting implicit hate speech is a greatly understudied problem in the literature, despite the social importance and relevance of the task.
+Hate speech is defined as the act of making utterances that can potentially offend, insult, or threaten a person or a community based on their caste, religion, sexual orientation, or gender \cite{schmidt2019survey}.
+For social media companies like Twitter, Facebook, and Reddit, appropriately dealing with hate speech has been a crucial challenge \cite{tiku2015twitter}.
+Hate speech can take the form of overt abuse, also known as \emph{explicit hate speech} \cite{schmidt-wiegand-2017-survey}, or can be uttered in coded or indirect language, also known as \emph{implicit hate speech} \cite{jurgens-etal-2019-just}.
+Fig.\ref{fig:tweets} illustrates a Twitter conversation where users convey hate implicitly through sarcasm and conversational context. { \textbf{Societal Problem and Impact.}} Though a considerable amount of research has been done on detecting explicit hate speech \cite{schmidt2019survey}, detecting implicit hate speech is a greatly understudied problem in the literature, despite the social importance and relevance of the task.
 In the past, extremist groups have used coded language to assemble groups for acts of aggression \cite{gubler2015violent} and domestic terrorism \cite{piazza2020politician} while maintaining deniability for their actions \cite{denigot-burnett-2020-dogwhistles}.
 Because it lacks clear lexical signals, implicit hate utterances evade keyword-based detection systems \cite{wiegand-etal-2019-detection}, and even the most advanced neural architectures may not be effective in detecting such utterances \cite{caselli-etal-2020-feel}.